Skip to content

-Since the initial launch of the NOBULL Trainer, NOBULL has continually built new training shoes for accommodating different training needs.
+Since the initial launch of the NOBULL Trainer, NOBULL has continually built new training shoes to accommodate different training needs.
 Three of their most popular training shoes to date include the NOBULL Trainer+, NOBULL Court Trainer, and NOBULL Trainer.

-All of these NOBULL training shoes are designed to be good for slightly different activities.
+All of these NOBULL trainers are designed to be good for slightly different activities.
 The NOBULL Trainer is a good “no-frills” option for CrossFit, the NOBULL Trainer+ has a more comfortable midsole, and the Court Trainer is a training and court sports hybrid.

-I like all of these NOBULL training shoes for slightly different reasons and they all perform pretty consistently for cross-training, CrossFit, and lifting, so which model should you go with?
+I like all of these NOBULL training shoes for slightly different reasons and they all perform pretty consistently for versatile training, CrossFit, and lifting, so which model should you go with?

 NOBULL Trainer Vs Trainer+ Vs Court Trainer Performance